Recruitment Resources

 Francophone mobility program

 The Francophone Mobility Program is an initiative of the Government of Canada which facilitates work permits for skilled Francophone foreign nationals.
-As the program’s aim is to encourage growth of French-speaking communities across Canada, candidates must be French-speaking, although it doesn’t have to be their primary language.
+As the program’s aim is to encourage growth of French-speaking workers across Canada, candidates must be French-speaking, although it doesn’t have to be their primary language.

 Post-graduation work permit program